DigitalRuby/ExchangeSharp/README.md

 Provide your own nlog.config or app.config nlog configuration if you want to change logging settings or turn logging off.

+### Caching
+The ExchageAPI class provides a method caching mechanism.
+Use MethodCachePolicy to put caching behind public methods, or clear to remove caching.
+Some methods are cached by default.

+You can also set request cache policy if you want to tweak how the http caching behaves.

 ### How to contribute
 Please read the [contributing guideline](CONTRIBUTING.md) before submitting a pull request.